GBI arrests two people in East Dublin man's disappearance, possible murder

 On Friday, June 23, the East Dublin Police Department asked for the GBI's help after family and friends reported James Wilkinson missing on June 12.
 He was last seen on June 1.

-Agents searched Edwin Wilkinson and Young's home and found human remain believed to be James Wilkinson, pending positive identification by the GBI crime lab in Atlanta.
+Agents searched Edwin Wilkinson and Young's home and found human remains believed to be James Wilkinson, pending positive identification by the GBI crime lab in Atlanta.

 Laurens County Deputy Coroner Nathan Stanley told 13WMAZ the remains were found in the woods behind the home on Ralph Keen Road.
 James Wilkinson's truck was also found on the property.